shijithpk/music-discovery-simplified/README.md

    ```
    python aggregate_playlists.py
    ```
-   - It will collect tracks added since last Saturday midnight UTC from playlists mentioned
+   - It will collect tracks added to the playlists from last Saturday onwards and put them all in one playlist

 9. Scheduling with Task Scheduler
    - Open Task Scheduler -> Create Basic Task